kinsleykajiva/Ripple-WebRTC-Server/.app/readME.md

 The files here are required .
-The folder location can be anywere on on the machine or box .
+The folder location can be anywhere on on the machine or box .
 Make sure the path of this folder is defined in the application.properties file.

 This is file is not required to run the server !